 Since our founding, STAND has developed as a key player in the anti-genocide movement alongside its previous parent organizations, the Genocide Intervention Network, and subsequently, United to End Genocide.
-Today, STAND runs the U.S.-based youth department of The Aegis Trust, working closely with Aegis Students in the U.K. and Aegis Youth in Rwanda.
+Today, STAND runs the U.S.-based youth department of The Aegis Trust.